ELIAS, synopsis

 A dramatic musical exploration of drive and democracy through the eyes of journalist Elias Demetracopoulos, based on the “The Greek Connection” by James Barron.

-The creative team for ELIAS is seeking the addition of a librettist/journalist passionate about adapting salient moments of Elias’ life into a staged drama.
-The writer will have a significant amount of creative input on the work and will collaborate directly with The Greek Connection author James Barron and composer/lyricist Costas Dafnis.
-Initial workshops are planned in San Francisco, CA. Reach out to cdafnis@sfcm.edu for more information.
+The creative team for ELIAS is seeking a journalist as another collaborator passionate about adapting salient moments of Elias’ life for the stage.
+This writer will have a significant amount of creative input and will work directly with The Greek Connection author James Barron and composer/lyricist Costas Dafnis.
+Initial workshops are expected to be held in San Francisco, CA. Reach out to cdafnis@sfcm.edu for more information.

 The Music of Elias

-The musical style of ELIAS is modern, cinematic and melodic, infused with elements of the bouzouki tunes Elias took comfort from throughout his extraordinary life and work.
+The musical style of ELIAS is modern and cinematic, infused with subtle elements of the bouzouki tunes and heart-wrenching songs from which Elias sought comfort throughout his life.